The Best Password Managers of 2025

 Are Password Managers Expensive?

-Free options: A lot of password managers offer free versions with basic features — ideal for the budget-conscious not looking to break the bank.
+Free options: A lot of password managers offer free versions with basic features.
 These free plans usually include essential functionalities like password storage and autofill but may lack the advanced features that premium plans have.

 Premium plans: If you want more robust security features, you can opt for a premium plan, which will typically run you about $2 to $6 per month.
 Depending on the service, these may include the following: